PyTis/audio_reviewer/src/audio_reviewer/future_features.rst

 * In the program settings, there could be a checkbox that basically says "Automatically open last project when program starts"

+* Mute Functionality: I would like to change it so that Mute doesn't set the volume to "0", just mutes (stops sound) by making it appear as if the volume stayed, but it was muted.
+Then, tbe user could adjust the volume down, then unmute.
+OR, turn the volume up, possibly immediately unmuting, or still waiting for the user to unmute.
+I'd like to try both ways out and see which feels right.

 * add actions menu, then add within it "move to KEEP", "move to REVIEW", "move to REMOVE", and "move to OTHER" menu items, so that hot-keys can be binded, to these actions.